monsoonmaelstrom/book2/book2.md

 “No clue.
 I haven’t done any magic since well before we got back, exactly because of this.
 Maybe if Amelia did something?
 Who knows what mom taught her while we were gone,” I mutter.

 “What do you think he was doing?
-Could Liam feel it.”
+Could Liam feel it?”

 “Yeah, Liam felt it, but not like I did.
 I told Liam if felt like a sounding but for magic.
 I’m pretty sure he was trying to figure out exactly how powerful I am.”